HSF/documents/HSF-TN/draft-2016-PROJ/draft-HSF-TN-2016-PROJ.md

 The first requirement for an open-source project is fully versioned code in a *public repository*.
 The code should be accessible in anonymous read-only mode by anybody.
 Services like GitHub or GitLab provide it for free.
 In addition efforts like [hepforge](https://www.hepforge.org/) or labs like CERN or DESY may host HEP-specific packages.
 Services supporting a clone plus *merge-request/pull-request workflow* can be helpful to attract new contributors.

 ## License
 The code and software provided should be properly licensed.
 As to be able to use code provided by others, and to allow people to re-use, update, or improve the software you provide.
-The HSF technical note *HSF-TN-2016-01* (*Software Licence Agreements HSF Policy Guidelines*) discusses various options.
+The [HSF technical note](http://hepsoftwarefoundation.org/technical_notes.html) *HSF-TN-2016-01* (*Software Licence Agreements HSF Policy Guidelines*) discusses various options.
 This is one of the topics that is typically ignored at the beginning of a project and hard to fix afterwards.

 ## Compilation and other commands
-Compiling, installing and testing should be - if possible - each single-command actions like *make, make install, make test*.
+Compiling, installing and testing should be - if possible - each single-command actions for building, installing and testing.
 In particular making testing easy is useful.
 A good place to put the necessary information is a *README* file in the repository.
 Relying on community standards like *CMake* make it easier for others to use and understand the setup.

 ## Testing
 To improve on the quality of software, unit and integration testing are essential.
 Having well-documented tests makes it as well easier for contributors to participate.
 They can check whether they break old features and can with new tests document what their addition is supposed to do.